When you first start planning your wedding, it may be overwhelming to know where to begin.

 Remember that list you had them make in step 2?
 This is where you use it.

-Just go down this list starting with the “Must Haves,” then move to the “Nice to Haves,” and finish off your list with “Honorable Mentions,” adding as you go, until you’ve reached your max number of invitees.
+Just go down this list starting with the “Must Haves.”
+Next, move to the “Nice to Haves.”
+Then, finish off your list with “Honorable Mentions.”
+Add as you go, until you’ve reached your max number of invitees.

 Questions to consider when completing this step:

-- Are you going to have children at your wedding?
+- Will there be children at your wedding?

 - Are you keeping it family only or opening it up to both friends and family?